Six-Seven-Studios/Rust-Racers/README.md

 ## Final Goals

-* 50%: Networked Multiplayer and AI CPUs
+* 35%: Networked Multiplayer
   * A homescreen with create and join room options
   * Players can choose from multiple cars
   * Players can race alongside a max of 7 players via a networked connection

+* 35%: AI CPU's
    * Empty spots within a lobby are filled by AI CPUs
    * Players can also choose to race alone alongside AI CPUs (singleplayer)
    * AI CPUs have dynamic racing behavior that reacts to their surroundings
    * Aggressive Driving Lines
    * Reversing
    * Attacking Players / Other CPUs

-* 15%: Two Maps
+* 10%: Two Maps
   * Players can choose between two maps to race on
-* 15%: Drifting AND Simple and Complex control styles
-  * Players can drift their cars around turns for a small boost
-  * Certain driving features are disabled when the player selects simple controls

 ## Stretch Goals

 * Powerups
   * Players and CPUs can collect items (e.g. speed boosts, projectiles) to gain advantages or disrupt others
   * Powerups integrate into both racing-focused and aggressive AI behavior
-* Drifting
+* Drifting + Simple driving
-  * Add drifting mechanics that reward precise timing and skillful cornering
+  * Players can drift their cars around turns for a small boost
+  * Simple setting makes drifting easier when the player enables it